dancer1325/grafana/contribute/backend/services.md

 ## OSS vs. Enterprise

+* SAME
+  * share code & dependencies

+* Grafana Enterprise
-Grafana OSS and Grafana Enterprise share code and dependencies.
-Grafana Enterprise overrides or extends certain OSS services.
+  * overrides OR extends certain OSS services

-There's a [`wireexts_oss.go`](/pkg/server/wireexts_oss.go) that has the `wireinject` and `oss` build tags as requirements.
-Here you can register services that might have other implementations, for example, Grafana Enterprise.
+There's a [`wireexts_oss.go`](/pkg/server/wireexts_oss.go) that has the `wireinject` and `oss` build tags as requirements
+* Here you can register services that might have other implementations, for example, Grafana Enterprise.

 Similarly, there's a `wireexts_enterprise.go` file in the Enterprise source code repository where you can override or register other service implementations.

-To extend an OSS background service, create a specific background interface for that type and inject that type to [`ProvideBackgroundServiceRegistry`](/pkg/registry/backgroundsvcs/background_services.go) instead of the concrete type.
-Next, add a Wire binding for that interface in [`wireexts_oss.go`](/pkg/server/wireexts_oss.go) and in the enterprise `wireexts` file.
+To extend an OSS background service, create a specific background interface for that type and inject that type to [`ProvideBackgroundServiceRegistry`](/pkg/registry/backgroundsvcs/background_services.go) instead of the concrete type
+* Next, add a Wire binding for that interface in [`wireexts_oss.go`](/pkg/server/wireexts_oss.go) and in the enterprise `wireexts` file.

 ## Methods